All Events | Starting Saturday, April 5, 2014

-Warren Davidson conducts the Rosamunde Overture by Franz Schubert, Tales from the Vienna Woods by Johann Strauss II, and features the PCO's Young Artist Competion Winners as well as dancers from the Pittsburgh Ballet Academy.
+Warren Davidson conducts the Rosamunde Overture by Franz Schubert, and the Emperor Waltz by Johann Strauss II, and features the PCO's Young Artist Competion Winners as well as dancers from the Ballet Academy of Pittsburgh.

 Joined by New York gambist Martha McGaughey, Chatham Baroque explores the distinct music styles of 17th-century France and England, featuring the sultry sounds of Marais and Couperin juxtaposed with the catchy crotchets and quavers of Simpson, Jenkins, and Lawes.

 Voices of Spirit, Pappert Men's Chorale, Pappert Women's Chorale and University Singers.
 Craig Cannon & Robert Allen Kurth, directors.

 Our Young Talents and Shining Brass